Sevai: History

-According to food historian K. T. Achaya, references in the Sangam literature mentions sevai and idiyappam around 1st century AD.
-Lokopakara (1025 CE) cookbook also mentions method of making sevai and mold-presser used for it.
+According to food historian K. T. Achaya, references in the Sangam literature mentions sevai and idiyappam around 1st century CE.
+Lokopakara (1025 CE) a cookbook in Kannada also mentions method of making sevai and a mold-presser used for it.

 Preparation

 Sevai is mostly made fresh starting from rice grains.
-It is also prepared from dried sevai packs (or rice sticks) from Asian grocery stores.
+It is also prepared from dried sevai packs (or rice sticks).
 Traditionally, making sevai at home consists of the following steps (with minor variations based on location and family customs):